SPSC Collar Strategy

 Frequently asked questions

-- A collar on SPSC is the collar strategy applied to SPSC (stock).
+A collar on SPSC is the collar strategy applied to SPSC (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With SPSC stock trading near $57.56, the strikes shown on this page are snapped to the nearest listed SPSC chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With SPSC stock at $78.69 on the most recent close, the strikes shown on this page are snapped to the nearest listed SPSC chain strike and the premiums come straight from that session's bid/ask midpoint.

-- Max profit roughly equals short-call strike minus cost basis plus net premium; max loss roughly equals cost basis minus long-put strike minus net premium.
+Max profit roughly equals short-call strike minus cost basis plus net premium; max loss roughly equals cost basis minus long-put strike minus net premium.
 Breakeven shifts by the net premium.
-For the SPSC collar priced from the end-of-day chain at a 30-day expiry (ATM IV 353.40%), the computed maximum profit is $304.00 per contract and the computed maximum loss is -$196.00 per contract.
+For the SPSC collar priced from the end-of-day chain at a 30-day expiry (ATM IV 41.20%), the computed maximum profit is unbounded per contract and the computed maximum loss is unbounded per contract.
 Live intraday quotes will differ as the chain moves through the trading session.

-- The breakeven for the SPSC collar priced on this page is roughly $56.96 at expiration, derived from end-of-day chain premiums.
+The breakeven for the SPSC collar priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current SPSC market-implied 1-standard-deviation expected move is approximately 101.32%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The SPSC market-implied 1-standard-deviation expected move in the same options snapshot is approximately 11.81%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.